valery1707/koog/docs/docs/functional-agents.md

 Before you start, make sure that you have the following:

-- A working Kotlin/JVM project with Gradle.
+- A working Kotlin/JVM project.
 - Java 17+ installed.
 - A valid API key from the LLM provider used to implement an AI agent.
-For a list of all available providers, refer to [Overview](index.md).
+For a list of all available providers, refer to [LLM providers](llm-providers.md).
 - (Optional) Ollama installed and running locally if you use this provider.

 !!! tip